2020-05-06

 The Basics of GitHub and GitLab

 Let’s start with the basics.
-GitHub is a Git-based repository hosting platform with 40 million users (January 2020) making it the largest source code globally.
+GitHub is a Git-based repository and. open source code hosting platform with 40 million users (January 2020) making it the largest source code globally.
 Originally, GitHub launched in 2008 and was founded by Tom Preston-Werner, Chris Wanstrath, and PJ Hyett.

 GitHub projects can be made public and every publicly shared code is freely open to everyone.
-You can have private projects as well, but only 3 collaborators are allowed on the free plan.
+You can have private projects as well, but only 3 collaborators are allowed on a same project with the free plan.

 Public repositories on GitHub are often used to share open-source software.
 Besides the basic code repository, GitHub can be used for issue tracking, documentation, and wikis.

-Overall, more than 100 million repositories have been created on GitHub in 2017.
+Overall, more than 100 million repositories have been created on GitHub wihtin 2017.

 Most used repositories on GitHub.com